cheatfreak47/cheatfreak47.github.io/README.md

 # cheatfreak47.github.io
-repo for my new personal website
+This is a project for my personal website cheatfreak47.cf which uses Github Pages.